nbari/zunzuncito/README.md

 ...
 ```

-That way you could have any work with gevent or any other API resource having an identical name of your current python modules without any conflict.
+That way you can have any work with gevent or any other API resource having an identical name of your current python modules without any conflict.

 ### A basic example